Thanks, everybody, for being here during the Rush Honeymoon Week.

 And I don't want kids with a vulgar mouth in their heads.

-I mean, listen, as grownups, you know, I'm not saying, well, then, hey, you know, whatever, anything goes.
+I mean, listen, listen, as grown-ups, you know, I'm not saying, well, then, hey, you know, whatever, anything goes, but there is a difference.

-And your standards during your adult life are guided mightily by the standards that have been placed before you when you're a kid.
+And your standards during your adult life are guided mightily by the standards that have been placed before you are when you're a kid.

-but you know what it is it's a symptom of something.
+It's a symptom of something.

-They're just words but they're not just words in the following vein.
+But they're not just words in the following vein.

 It reveals how much you care about what they think.

-You ever gone into a a a grocery store and seen someone wearing a a some big t-shirt with with uh uh um some massive large letter F bomb on it in some context that makes me insane do I care that much nah because if I stub my toe at three o'clock in the morning, I'm probably saying that word too.
+You ever gone into a grocery store and seen someone wearing some big t-shirt with some massive large letter F bomb on it in some context?

-And if I'm with my seven-year-old son, you know, oh, Dad, what's that mean?
+Someone choosing to take that and put it in front of, and if I'm with my seven-year-old son, you know, oh, dad, what's that mean?

 That's what it is.